 Water: Average water needs during the summer.

 It also mentioned other synonyms not mentioned in The Plant List, Llifle, or the CactusGuide.
 It mentioned Cactus cylindricus James 1783.
-SO, I checked that name out on The Plant List and it says that name is unresolved as is Cactus cylindricus Lam., so it says, is also an unresolved name.
+SO, I checked that name out on The Plant List and it says that name is unresolved as is Cactus cylindricus Lam.
 SO, the same name unresolved with two men wanting the credit.
 BUT, the old book gives the date 1783 for J. James description while The Plant List says 1825.
 The other guy, who’s name abbreviation is “Lam.”, documentation is dated 1783.
 His name is SO LONG I didn’t even want to write it down.
 There are two synonyms with the same name documented by Ortega in 1800 and Vellozo in 1825.
 It also lists Opuntia magna and Opuntia spinotecta by Griffiths both in 1914.
 Then I got a headache so I didn’t do any further research at the time.

 Upon further research later…

 The Cylindropuntia imbricata is native to the southwestern United States and northern Mexico, including cooler areas not known to other cacti.
 They have also naturalized in arid regions in South Africa, South America, the Mediterranean basin and Australia.

 In some areas, this cactus has become invasive because the stem joints fall off and take root or they get stuck in animals fur and fall off somewhere else.
 Even though the fruit are spiny, some animals, even cows, eat them and then defecate the seeds.